hummingbot/hummingbot/documentation/docs/developers/connectors/task4.md

   ```

 !!! note
     Notice that we assign an abitruary limit id(i.e. `HTTP_ENDPOINTS_LIMIT_ID`) to the API pools and we use the [`LinkedLimitWeightPair`](https://github.com/CoinAlpha/hummingbot/blob/master/hummingbot/core/api_throttler/data_types.py) to assign an endpoint to the API pool.
-Also do note that an endpoint might below to multiple endpoints.
+Also do note that an endpoint may belong to multiple endpoints.
+It is also worth noting that there can be more complex implementations to API pools as seen in the ByBit Perpetual connector [here](https://github.com/CoinAlpha/hummingbot/blob/master/hummingbot/connector/derivative/bybit_perpetual/bybit_perpetual_constants.py).

 #### 3. Weighted Request Rate Limits

 For weighted rate limits, each endpoint is assigned a request weight.
-Generally, these exchange would utilize Rate Limit Pools in conjunction with the request weights.
+Generally, these exchanges would utilize Rate Limit Pools in conjunction with the request weights, where different endpoints will have a different impact on the given pool.
 Key information to retrieve for these exchanges are the weights for each endpoint, limits the time interval for the API Pool.

 !!! note
     Examples of existing connectors that utilizes this rate limit implementation are:</br>